 Torque Video Systems specializes in the management and monitoring of broadcast quality of service, providing cost-effective solutions and versatile applications to digital television networks and video transmission operators worldwide.
-Torque’s array of products enables operators to evaluate and monitor their network architecture, presents valuable insight into viewer experience, and helps to reduce OPEX.
+Torque’s products and solutions enable operators to evaluate and monitor their network architecture, present valuable insight into viewer experience, and help to reduce OPEX.

 Danny Wilson, CEO

 Danny Wilson began his management career at Hewlett-Packard, Canada.
 He was the Business Manager of HP’s Communication Measurement Division, responsible for the introduction of the MPEGScope Transport Stream Analyzer and the world’s first ATM/B-ISDN Test System.
 He later went on to HP Japan, where he established and managed its Asia Business Centre – leading the development of the world’s first multi-port network monitoring system, implemented throughout Japan by NTT.